-Compile Options × Categories Select a category: Physical Design Constraints Physical Design Constraints (PDC) ✓ Abort Compile if errors are found in the physical design constraints. ✓ Display object names that are no longer found after netlist matching is performed on the design.
-Limit the number of displayed messages to: 10000 Restore Defaults Show these options every time Comp ile is run.
+Compile Options × Categories Physical Design Constraints Checking of the Physical Design Constraints (PDC) Abort Compile if errors are found in the physical design constraints.
+Netlist Optimization Display of Results Display object names that are no longer found after netlist matching is performed on the design.
+Limit the number of displayed messages to: 10000 Restore Defaults 🔽 Show these options every time Comp ile is run.
+Help OK Lancel